mcgarrah/mcgarrah.github.io/_posts/2024-08-15-ghp-jekyll-upgrade.md

 ---
-title:  "NEXT POSTS for the Homelabs"
+title:  "Github Pages Upgrading Jekyll and Workflow"
 layout: post
 published: false
 ---

+Summary

+Jekyll Theme from https://github.com/niklasbuschmann/contrast is really nice as a starting point for Jekyll on Github Pages.
+It was last updated on March 13 of 2021.

+<!-- excerpt-end -->

 Example of two images in grid with Titles below

-<!-- excerpt-end -->

 | ![](/assets/images/hp-procurve-java-web-start-jnlp-webui-in-firefox.png) | ![](/assets/images/hp-procurve-java-web-start-jnlp-webui-in-firefox.png) |
 |:--:|:--:|